 I again repeat, Boden ought not to be neglected, by the way of insinuation.
-He is vain, and should be capable of corruption: for, always suspected of the most insatiable avarice and the basest means, he has lost a place of eight thousand German crowns by the death of the Landgrave of Hesse-Cassel; and, it is said, is driven to expedients.
+He is vain, and should be capable of corruption; for, always suspected of the most insatiable avarice and the basest means, he has lost a place of eight thousand German crowns by the death of the Landgrave of Hesse-Cassel, and, it is said, is driven to expedients.
 He corresponds with the King, and rather intimately; that which he should often repeat must produce an effect.
-He is the hero to slay Hertzberg, who, I may add, has not been successful concerning Holland; and in despite of whom Thulemeyer may still be recalled.
+He is the hero to slay Hertzberg, who, I may add, has not been successful concerning Holland, and, in despite of whom, Thulemer may still be recalled.

 Prince Henry still feeds on hopes.
 I have no doubt that he is cajoled by the Duke of Brunswick.
 But he is exactly at the same point, except that Hertzberg is not so powerful.
-The King intends Alvensleben for the French Embassy; 'a man of high birth, sense and wisdom, as it is affirmed.
+The King intends Alvensleben for the French embassy; a man of high birth, sense, and wisdom, as it is affirmed.
+He is at Dresden.
+I shall endeavour to study him and shall take him letters.